-SL observed the poured concrete pad and "plumbing" for a new emergency engine/generator ("Gen-Set.")
-See attached.
-SL asked about the permitting status of this engine and received data that it is a 1,072 hp/800 kW engine.
-After the inspection, both HBPW personnel and SL concluded that these values correspond to 2.73 mmBtu/hr capacity.
-Even at an assumed 60% efficiency the maximum heat input capacity for this engine should be about 4.4 mmBtu/hr (well < 10 mmBtu/hr) and so this equipment is exempt from PTI per Rule 285(g).
-Note, this equipment has been included in the Draft/Proposed ROP and appropriate RICE notification(s) have been submitted.
+SL observed the "new" Kohler emergency engine/generator ("Gen-Set.")
+At the observed/diocumented size of 1,072 hp/800 kW engine, SL concluded that these values correspond to 2.73 mmBtu/hr capacity.
+Even at an assumed 60% efficiency the maximum heat input capacity fort this engine should be about 4.4 mmBtu/hr (well < 10 mmBtu/hr) and so this equipment is exempt from PTI per Rule 285(g).
+(The engine itself is small relative to the gen-set housing.)
+Note, this equipment has been included in the new ROP and appropriate RICE notification(s) have been submitted.
+Only ULSD is used and the required hour meter reads 13.2 hours currently (from weekly testing activities.)